 In other cases, software becomes dependent upon the underlying architecture.
 Your embedded software may work on an ARM system, but not be readily portable to PIC, MIPS, AVR, or x86 machine.
 This is common when utilizing libraries such as CMSIS, which provides an abstraction layer for ARM Cortex-M processors.

-A more subtle form of architecture coupling can occur even when abstraction layers are used.
+A subtler form of architecture coupling can occur even when abstraction layers are used.
 Teams can create abstractions which depend on a specific feature, an operating model particular to a single vendor, or an architecture-specific interaction.
 This form of coupling is less costly, as the changes are at least isolated to specific areas.
 Interfaces may need to be updated and additional files may need to change, but at least we don't need to rewrite everything.

 Embedded software is often written specifically for the underlying hardware platform.
 Rather than abstracting platform-specific functionality, embedded software often interacts directly with the hardware.